 Q: How did these traditional Asian flavors influence Dang’s version of Thai Rice Chips?

-A: We wanted our Sticky-Rice Chips to honor our heritage through flavors like Sriracha (named for the city of Sriracha, Thailand; famous for its sauce and close to where we make our coconut chips).
+A: We wanted our Thai Rice Chips to honor our heritage through flavors like Sriracha (named for the city of Sriracha, Thailand; famous for its sauce and close to where we make our coconut chips).
 Coconut is an obvious one that ties us back to what we started with: coconut chips.
 Seaweed is another nod, being a fantastic healthy snack that's super popular in Thailand and all of Asia.

 Q: You recently took the entire Dang team to Thailand.
 Hot dang!
 How did the Thai locals react after trying your modern take on the traditional Thai Rice Chip?